 Yeah — it’s a little lazy like that.
 Because your eyes never stop receiving streams of light and sending this information to your brain, your brain can actually get a little confused.
-It might come to a correct answer at what it’s seeing, or something so wildly out of the ballpark that it’s hilarious.
+It might come to a correct answer at what it’s seeing, or something that is such a lie and untrue that it’s hilarious.
 To demonstrate, below are twenty of the most insane and off the wall optical illusions we could find.

 Best Optical Illusions in Pictures

 Modern Optical Illusions

 These optical illusions, whether captured in photographs or illustrated, are guaranteed to make you either laugh yourself silly or else scratch your head in confusion while you tilt your screen trying to process what you’re seeing.

 A young artist in London was enjoying a warm cup of coffee when, on a whim, he dropped a couple of potato rings into his drink.
 Amazingly, his coffee morphed into some kind of bird of prey eying him from his mug.
 The picture was posted on Twitter with the quote “Who’d a thunk dunking a couple of Hula Hoops in your coffee would be so beautiful?”